 Increasing Architectural and Interior Design fees:

-Design Professionals who attend the Fee Proposal Workshop are all asked one very simple question:
+For the last 10 years we’ve been asking Design Professionals who attend the Fee Proposal Workshop one simple question:

 “What’s the maximum price you’re prepared to pay for my bottle of wine?”

-It’s a 2013, Shiraz, from a winery in South Australia called the Cat Amongst the Pigeons (let us know your answer in the comments section below).
+It’s a 2013, Shiraz, from a winery in South Australia called the Cat Amongst the Pigeons.

 What’s this question got to do with Architectural and Interior Design fees?